a program for those in Washington State who have lost someone to suicide

 We carefully craft a care package for those who are recently bereaved by a suicide.
 Included in this package are materials on grief after a suicide as well as comfort items found to be helpful by other survivors of suicide loss.
 These care packages are currently available for free to families living in Washington State.

-Professionally Facilitated Community Groups
+Professionally Facilitated Support Groups

 We offer a drop-in support group twice a month for those who have lost a loved one to suicide and reside in Washington State.
 These groups are held virtually and are facilitated by a licenced clinician experienced in grief due to suicide.